 Pico Neo 2 Eye Development Guide

-This page will give you a step-by-step walkthrough on how to set up your Pico Neo 2 Eye and how to create a simple scene in Unity using the Tobii XR SDK.
+This page will give you a step-by-step walkthrough on how to set up your Pico Neo 2 Eye and how to get started with the Tobii XR SDK.

-In the finished scene, you will be able to highlight game objects by looking at them.
+At the end of this guide, you will be able to highlight game objects by looking at them.